gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 waiting for his return.
 She relived every moment they had spent together, every word, every kiss."
 Gaaah.
 That's from Fenrick's *Love Immortal Forever*, which I would never admit in public to having read.
 What else did the heroine think about while she stood at that window?
-There must have been something---I simply don't believe anyone could stand in a draft for a year and a day without thinking of, I don't know, lunch.
+There must have been something—I simply don't believe anyone could stand in a draft for a year and a day without thinking of, I don't know, lunch.
 Or all the things that could go wrong.